CapacitorSet/FHE-Turing/README.md

 FHE-Turing
 ==========

-A fully homeomorphic Turing machine: the instructions and the initial tape are only known to the client, and the computations are entirely carried out by the server.
+A fully homomorphic Turing machine: the instructions and the initial tape are only known to the client, and the computations are entirely carried out by the server.

 ## Setup